Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 # CRUD Operations with Azure Cosmos DB

-Creating, reading, updating, and deleting records in Azure *Cosmos DB* requires little code.
-The *Spring Data* for the Azure Cosmos DB Core (SQL) API artifact supports Spring Data's `CrudRepository` and `ReactiveCrudRepository` interfaces.
+To create, read, update, and delete records in Azure *Cosmos DB* a small amount of code is required. *Spring Data* for the Cosmos DB Core (SQL) API artifact supports the `CrudRepository` and `ReactiveCrudRepository` interfaces.
 It also includes `CosmosRepository` and `ReactiveCosmosRepository`.

-For this application, we're using `ReactiveCosmosRepository`.
+For this application, we use `ReactiveCosmosRepository`.

-The code is structured using:
+The code is structured using the following:

 - Controllers serving as API endpoints